Retzilience/beep-beep-machine/README.md

 <h2>b.b.m.2 can be accessed <a href="https://retzilience.github.io/beep-beep-machine/">HERE</a></h2>

-<h2>The JavaScript is extensively commented <a href="https://github.com/Retzilience/beep-beep-machine/blob/main/comment/script.js">Here</a></h2>.
-You can also find commented css and index <a href="https://github.com/Retzilience/beep-beep-machine/tree/main/comment">Here</a>
+<h2>The JavaScript is extensively commented <a href="https://github.com/Retzilience/beep-beep-machine/blob/main/comment/script.js">Here</a></h2>
+- You can also find the commented style.css and index.html <a href="https://github.com/Retzilience/beep-beep-machine/tree/main/comment">Here</a>

 <h1>これはメトロノームです</h1>